c4arl0s/8Remotes/README.md

 	mail = mary.example@icloud.com
 ```

-Use a text editor to open up the file called **config** in the **.git** directory of Mary's project (you may  need to enable hidden files to see .git).
-This is where local configurations are stored, and we see Mary's information at the bottom of the file.
-Note that this overrides the global configuration that we set in **The basics**
+Use a text editor to open up the file called config in the .git directory of Mary's project (you may  need to enable hidden files to see .git).
+This is where local configurations are stored, and we see Mary's information at the bottom of the file. **Note that this overrides the global configuration that we set in The basics**.

 # 	* [Start Mary's Day (Mary)](https://github.com/c4arl0s/8RemotesRysGitTutorial#8-remotes-rys-git-tutorial---content)